 VGS Outperforms BFB

-In comparison, DGA's VGS™ is more cost effective, uses less power to operate and is easier to maintain.
+In comparison, DGA GLOBAL's VGS™ is more cost effective, uses less power to operate and is easier to maintain.

 The Bubbling Fluidised Bed system evolved for burning volatile fuels such as wood, biomass sludges and plastics.
 Most combustion takes place in the furnace freeboard.
 It has two inherent weaknesses: it uses too much power (Parasitic load) and it does not like large non-combustible items in the hot fluid bed.
 A lot of care is required to ensure the suspension burning, which behaves like a gas burner, has a well designed secondary air system otherwise the flames can lift off and stablise elsewhere in the boiler causing flame instability and pulsation.